DETAILED ACTION

 Referring to claim 4, Freeman discloses that the cryptographic service enables the strong cipher in response to successful validations (Col. 5, lines 30-33), which meets the limitation of permit access to the at least one function.
 The cryptographic service can then be utilized to perform encryption, decryption, digital signing, and verification functions using (Col. 4, lines 1-13) using the updated strength cipher (Col. 5, lines 30-33), which meets the limitation of execute the at least one function to access a corresponding feature of the platform service.

 Freeman does not specify that client device capability determination utilized a device model.
-Patel discloses a device level security measure process that includes devices having security profiles that include device model numbers and encryption capabilities ([0059] & [0061]), which meets the limitation of determine a device model, identify the DCP based on the device model.
+Patel discloses a device level security measure process that includes devices having security profiles that include device model numbers and encryption capabilities ([0059] & [0061]), which meets the limitation of certification of the device model, based on a determination that a model of the device matches the device model.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention for the certification and validation of the client device of client device in Freeman to have utilized the client device model information in order to provide protection from human error by providing security at the device level as suggested by Patel ([0044] & [0047]).